azarbakht/time_series/Time_Series.md

 #### Used to
 - to understand the past, and predict the future
-- forcasting (predicting inference, a subset of statistical inference)
+- forcasting (predicting inference, a subset of statistical inference). assumes that present trends continue.
+This assumption cannot be checked empirically, but, when we identify the likely causes for a trend, we can justify the forecasting(extrapolating it) for a few time-steps at least
 - anomaly detection
 - clustering
 - classification (assigning a time series pattern to a specific category: e.g. gesture recognition of hand movements in sign language videos)